dseichter/yahac/README.md

 You can configure as much as needed sensors and switches.
 As soon as you show the menu (right click on the yahac icon), the latest value of your entities will be collected and shown.

+There is a false positive alert after downloading the windows binary [#34](https://github.com/dseichter/yahac/issues/34).
+Exlude this file from Windows Defender.
+Working on it.

 ## Home Assistant

 Open source home automation that puts local control and privacy first. [https://www.home-assistant.io/](https://www.home-assistant.io/)